 Stars: Arnold Schwarzenegger, Penelope Ann Miller, Pamela Reed

 Genres: Action, Comedy, Crime

-Adding kids to a police chase just might lighten up the mood for a plot.
-Not when a bunch of six-year-olds makes it their objective to give you a tough time.
+Adding kids to a police chase might lighten the plot’s mood.
+Not when six-year-olds make it their objective to give you a tough time.
 A mildly paced but quite entertaining, Kindergarten Cop is an Americana action comedy film directed by Ivan Reitman.
 LAPD detective police John Kimble (Arnold Schwarzenegger) and his partner Phoebe O’Hara are pursuing a wanted drug lord Cullen Crisp and his mother Eleanor.